- Which headlight beams are best to use in the fog?

 When can you use fog lights with headlights?

-Which lights do you use in fog?
 In fog or other low visibility conditions, you should turn on your main headlights.
-Fog lights should be activated in addition to your dipped headlights when visibility falls to less than 100m.
+Fog lights should be activated in addition to your dipped headlights when the visibility falls to less than 100m.
+You can turn them off again once the visibility increases.

 How do I know if my fog lights are too high?